fygar256/general-assembler-axx/README.md

 ### Acknowledgements

+I would like to express my gratitude to my mentor, Junichi Hamada, and Tokyo Electronics Design, who gave me the problems and hints, the University of Electro-Communications, the computer scientists and engineers, Qiita, Google, and some unforgettable people.
+Thank you very much.

+### Acknowledgements

 I would like to express my gratitude to my mentor, Junichi Hamada, and Tokyo Electronics Design, who gave me the problems and hints, the University of Electro-Communications, the computer scientists and engineers, Qiita, and some unforgettable people.
 Thank you very much.